olibn333/OrderWater/README.md

 npm start on top level to start them all

 Todo:
--merge clients 1&2
+- merge clients 1&2
--user management
+- user management
--points usage, rewards
+- points usage, rewards
--santitise sql
+- santitise sql
--make the cat wink
+- make the cat wink
--o so much more
+- o so much more